Bring Your Ideal Client to Life

 Today, we’re drilling into the concept of the client avatar as a constructive way to bring your target market to life.
-We’re going to start making some educated guesses about the profile of the type of person who can benefit from your problem-solving abilities.
+We’re going to start making some educated guesses about the profile of the ideal client who can benefit from your problem-solving abilities.
 In doing so, you sharpen your message to target the types of people that you think will respond to the results you can help them achieve.

 What is a Client Avatar?